vvvv/The-Gray-Book/reference/libraries/referencing.md

 ![](../../images/libraries/duplicate-reference-warning.png)

-The warning pops up because you can now not be sure that the file you want to reference is actually referenced.
+The warning pops up because a file with the same name is already loaded by vvvv.

 There are two situations in which this may occur:
 1) Changing the location from which to load a .dll:
 You've set a reference to the .dll before but have since moved it to a different location on disk and now want to fix the reference to that new position.

-2) Referencing a .dll that vvvv itself has already loaded.
+2) Referencing a .dll that vvvv itself has already loaded:
 You're setting a reference to a .dll in one location but a .dll with the same name has already been loaded from another location, most likely by vvvv itself.

 If you are certain that those are actually the same files, only in a different location, then you can ignore the warning.